-Hierarchy of Centres

-Designation Role and Function Location

-Regional Principal focus of new Newark Town Centre

-Centre/Town and enhanced retail

-Centre and other mainTown

-Centre uses (as

-defined in the

-National Planning

-Policy Framework) in

-Newark & Sherwood

-District Centres Primarily used for convenience shopping, with some comparison shopping.
-They also provide a range of other services for the settlement and surrounding communities • Edwinstowe Ollerton Southwell Local Centres Principally concerned with the sale of food and other convenience goods, and the provision of services to the local community in which they are located. • • • • • • • • • • Balderton (north & south) Bilsthorpe Blidworth Boughton Clipstone Collingham Farnsfield Fernwood Village Centre • • • • Land around Fernwood (NAP2C) Land East of Newark (NAP2B) Land South of Newark (NAP2A) Lowdham Rainworth Sutton on Trent
+Hierarchy of Centres Designation Role and Function Locat tion Regional Centre/Town Centre Principal focus of new and enhanced retail and other main Town Centre uses (as defined in the National Planning Policy Framework) in Newark & Sherwood • Newark Town Cen itre District Centres Primarily used for convenience shopping, with some comparison shopping.
+They also provide a range of other services for the settlement and surrounding communities • Edwinstowe Ollerton Southwell Local Centres Principally concerned with the sale of food and other convenience goods, and the provision of services to the local community in which they are located. • Balderton (north & south) Bilsthorpe Blidworth Boughton Clipstone Collingham Farnsfield Fernwood Village Centre • Land around Fernwood (NAP2C) Land East of Newark (NAP2B) Land South of Newark (NAP2A) Lowdham Rainworth Sutton on Trent